davidmfoley/isolate-react/docusaurus/docs/Testing Components/02-isolateComponent.md

 ---
-title: Test a single component
+title: isolateComponent - Test a single component
 ---

 The simplest use of `isolateComponent` is to test a single component in isolation.